amatarazzo777/gentoo-scripts/readme.md

 access also which makes such menus and input systems without xserver.
 For arcade boxes and embedded devices, I believe this is a great combination from my understanding thus far.
 Amazing.

+As a server process combined with the C++ GUI DOM, and next generation subsequent to that product, a system can be tailored to produce multiple types of OS interfaces.
+A user may configure their experience for the device.
+Phones, tablets, watches and other types of devices.

 # Usage